UsmonovaZulfiya/bachelor-s-thesis/README.md

 2. The probability of a vote change when there is a switch from one protocol *p<sub>i</sub>* to *p<sub>j</sub> (i!=j)*;
 3. The aggregate change in group decision as a function of *d*.

+As the evaluation of the robustness of collective decisions of LLMs, we came up with two research questions:

+1.	**What is the baseline disagreement/agree rate per LLM in isolation, and are certain LLMs more vulnerable than others??**
+In the first part of the experiments, we examine the 10 mainstream LLMs individually by firstly sending 100 requests to an LLM and asking for a voting position (one-word vote) on the same prompt.
+The resulting per-model agree-rate serves as a ground-truth reference distribution.
+Next, by altering the voting protocol, the addition of encouraging and discouraging statements, we run the same experiment and collect 100 votes.
+By comparing the resulting scores, we can (i) quantify intrinsic ideological or alignment differences among models.
+The goal is to test whether, on an individual basis, the LLMs are vulnerable to changes in protocol.
+2.	**How does the aggregated vote outcome shift as network degree increases?**
+We put the 100 agents (each of the 10 agents has one of the 10 mainstream LLMs in the backend) in random regular networks with different network degree *d∈{0, 9}*.
+We share each agent’s neighbours’ opinions about the topic first, and then, we repeat the vote.
+By measuring both the change in the overall majority and the fraction of individual votes that switched positions as d increases tell how strongly social interaction alone can affect the original distribution.
+If small values of d already overturn the baseline majority, real-world LLM-based collective decision-making systems could also be fragile (considering that most of them are in a fully connected graph); if the change happens at higher degrees of *d*, protocol designers get a concrete safety boundary value.

 ## 📝 Methodology